 Service Descriptions, Times, & Information

-Elul – A Time of Reflection and Repentance
+Elul – A Time of Transition and Reflection

 Elul is the 12th and final month in the Jewish calendar.
 It is a month that encourages us to engage in self-reflection.
 It prepares us to bid farewell to behaviors that are burdensome and look forward to the potential for improvement in the New Year.
 Learn more about customs and teachings during the month of Elul by clicking here.